False Claims Act Primer

 - Executive Leadership/C-Suite

 - General Counsel

 After this webinar, you will be able to:

 - Understand the basics of the False Claims Act

 - Identify common FCA risk areas and potential bases of liability

 - Develop compliance practices designed to prevent FCA liability and address areas of potential non-compliance

-David is an Associate in the Health Law and Federal Grants practice groups, David assists in matters pertaining to litigation and compliance by conducting legal research and drafting documents that further client interests.
-David works on a wide variety of issues affecting Federally Qualified Health Centers and other federal grantees, including those relating to the False Claims Act, the Federal Tort Claims Act, HIPAA, Medicare and Medicaid overpayments, and OMB cost principles.
+David is an Associate in the Health Law and Federal Grants practice groups, Working on a wide variety of issues affecting Federally Qualified Health Centers and other federal grantees, he assists with both litigation and transactional matters.
+David's primary focus areas include issues relating to the False Claims Act, the Federal Tort Claims Act, HIPAA, Medicare and Medicaid overpayments, and OMB cost principles.
 [Full Bio]

 Certificates of Attendance are available for all webinars (both live and recorded) for the registered attendee upon completion of the webinar.